 Canadian insurance will almost never be valid outside of Canada, and your provincial insurance may also fail to cover you fully when you’re out-of-province.

 If you become injured or ill while out of the country, for example, it is quite possible that your current employee health benefits will not cover any form of treatment — or just a small amount of your overall cost of care.
-In worst-case scenarios, doctors and hospitals in other parts of the world may even deny your care entirely if you do not have the appropriate travel health insurance or cash enough to pay the bills in full.
+In worst-case scenarios, doctors and hospitals in other parts of the world may even deny your care entirely if you do not have the appropriate travel health insurance or enough cash to pay the bills in full.

 You should also not assume that a credit card will provide coverage.
 It is true that some credit cards offer travel insurance, but they are usually rife with limitations, only providing coverage for those of a certain age or extremely short periods of time.